Programme committee guidelines

 - PC officers for media and communications and outreach to early career scientists.

 Each programme group (PG) includes the following:

 - PG scientific officers;

 The PG scientific officers and the PG chair for each PG are responsible for organizing the programme for their PG.

 The EGU General Assembly session programme consists of multiple topical programme groups and their respective sessions.
 Abstract submission and session organization are based on this session programme.
 The generation of this session programme is split into four steps (please check the deadlines & milestones):

-- Call for skeleton programme: the PG chairs, together with their respective PG scientific officers, are asked to implement sessions in their respective PG.
-These can be sessions that are re-used or modified from former conferences, new sessions, or draft sessions (e.g. title only) to be commented on by the public in the next step.
+- Call for skeleton programme: the PG chairs are asked to implement sub-programme groups and sessions in their respective PG.
+These sessions can be sessions that are re-used or modified from former conferences, new sessions, or draft sessions (e.g. title only) to be commented on by the public in the next step.